Tokelau Travel Requirements

 The Support Services team will confirm sailing dates once you are ready to book a ticket.
 Boats are often booked-out in advance and priority is given to locals.
 It’s best to be flexible and book well in advance.

-It is possible to travel on the ferry from Apia back to Apia, spending just the transit time on the islands, however, you will still be required to obtain a visitors permit for those islands you wish to set foot upon.
+It is possible to travel on the ferry from Apia back to Apia, spending just the transit time on the islands, however, you will still be required to obtain a visitors permit.

 The Support Services team have advised that, the only tourists that will be allowed to board the ferry in Apia are those who have an approved Visitors Permit for Tokelau (whether staying on the islands or not).